Mind Your Terminal

 Nitro cannot edit the Windows hosts file at

 C:\Windows\system32\drivers\etc\hosts and will provide you with copy+paste instructions when it needs the file updated.
 It’ll look something like this:

-# Limit WSL2 Memory Usage
+# Note WSL2 Memory Usage

 WSL2 has been known to consume a lot of memory, most noticeably on machines with more limited RAM.